 The UN will have events commemorating the liberation they will broadcast.
 It is a good thing we have this day.
 Some say The Holocaust was a fluke of history and that it can’t happen again. …

 Trump supporters are going through the grief they should have experienced in November after the ex-President’s loss to Joe Biden.
 I awoke this morning to a banquet of personal messages and emails chronicling Donald Trump’s fairytales he spun about successes, sent with insults and hatred.

 History will not be kind to our 45th Chief Executive for a failed presidency.
 None of the propaganda the MAGA crowd distributes in a doomed last effort to provide Donald Trump with legitimacy stands up to scrutiny.
 I could fact-check the claims, but they are so absurd there is no point in wasting my time.

 Krystall Blanchette had a dream of owning a salon.
 After graduating from the Paul Mitchell School in Chicago, she worked in salons in the Oak Park area.
 She worked at Giovanni’s, which closed, then after starting a family, wanted to work closer to home.

 She worked for Nicole Marie across from Olivet for two years, but her dream of owning a salon continued to grow.
 She decided it was time and found a space that once was a bakery on Broadway in Bradley.

 Another Father’s Day is here.
-My Father passed away fifty years ago.
+My Father passed away fifty-one years ago.
 Dad was age forty-nine when he passed, so he has now been dead longer than he was alive.
 His body may have died, but my Father is very much alive.